For Students with Disabilities

 No, but students must purchase books if they need etext conversion.

-When I transfer or get a job will my college transcript reflect my affiliation with DSO or use of accommodations?
+When I transfer or get a job will my college transcript reflect my affiliation with OAR or use of accommodations?

-No, participation in DSO is confidential and does not appear on your transcript.
+No, participation in OAR is confidential and does not appear on your transcript.

-How can the DSO and VESID or other community agencies work together?
+How can the OAR and VESID or other community agencies work together?

-ACCESS/VR counselors should refer clients attending Onondaga to the DSO.
+ACCESS/VR counselors should refer clients attending Onondaga to the OAR.
 The student should complete a release of information form if the agency will need information from Onondaga.
 The agency should send vouchers as early as possible to avoid student stress related to economic difficulties.
-Early contact with the DSO is essential, especially in cases requiring time-consuming e-text, Braille conversion, etc.
+Early contact with the OAR is essential, especially in cases requiring time-consuming e-text, Braille conversion, etc.